szoftveres/RF_Microwave/Amplifier/cascode/README.md

 ![lnapcb](lnapcb.jpg)

-Final build with input L-match, output pad (4dB) and integrated bias-tee:
+Final build with additional on-board 4dB output attenuator and bias-tee.
+The input is matched with L-match and the short output stub is replaced by C3.

 ![cascode_photo](cascode_photo.jpg)